 - Identify high-risk accounts based on payment history.

-- Forecast cash flow and payment trends.
+- Forecast cash flow and payment trends, improving overall receivables management.

 5. Implement Strong Internal Controls

-- Conduct audits to identify discrepancies.
+- Conduct audits to identify discrepancies and maintain control over management of receivables.

 How Emagia Helps Optimize Accounts Receivable Management